Special Forms

 forms that is not always the case.

 Special forms are "special" precisely because they cannot be expressed as macros and must therefore receive bespoke syntactic treatment.
 Since the elements of macro-invocation expressions are themselves expressions, when you want something to not be evaluated that way, it must be a special form.
+Argument expressions are passed to the special form without interpretation, and each special form has custom logic for interpreting its arguments.

 the E-expression (:if_none foo bar baz)